Harmonic metrics of $\mathrm{SO}_{0}(n,n)$-Higgs bundles in the Hitchin section on non-compact hyperbolic surfaces: Introduction

 here $F\qty(h)$ is the curvature of Chern connection $\nabla_h$ and $\theta^{*h}$ is the adjoint of $\theta$ with respect to $h$.
 It is worth noting that this equation is equivalent to the condition that the connection $\mathbb{D}_h=\nabla_h + \theta + \theta^{*h}$ is flat.

-This equation was introduced by Hitchin \cite{hitchin1987self} so it is called Hitchin's equation.
-When $X$ is compact, the celebrated work of Hitchin \cite{hitchin1987self} and Simpson \cite{simpson1988constructing} shows that $\qty(E,\theta)$ admits a harmonic metric $h$ such that $\det \qty(h)=1$ if and only if $\qty(E,\theta)$ is poly-stable.
+This equation, introduced by Hitchin \cite{hitchin1987self}, is now called the Hitchin equation.
+For a compact Riemann surface $X$, the celebrated results of Hitchin \cite{hitchin1987self} and Simpson \cite{simpson1988constructing} show that a Higgs bundle $\qty(E,\theta)$ admits a harmonic metric $h$ such that $\det \qty(h)=1$ if and only if $\qty(E,\theta)$ is polystable.
 Moreover, when $\qty(E,\theta)$ is stable, such a harmonic metric is unique.
-Combining with the work of Donaldson \cite{donaldson1987twisted} and Corlette \cite{corlette1988flat}, we obtain the non-Abelian Hodge correspondence, which is a bijection between the moduli space of poly-stable $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles and the representation variety of reductive representations from the fundamental group of $X$ to $\mathrm{SL}(n,\mathbb{C})$.
-When $X$ is punctured, the study of harmonic metrics for Higgs bundles was pioneered by Simpson \cite{simpson1990harmonic}, and pursued by Biquard-Boalch \cite{biquard2004wild} and Mochizuki \cite{mochizuki2010wild}, \cite{Mochizuki2021good}.
+Combining with the work of Donaldson \cite{donaldson1987twisted} and Corlette \cite{corlette1988flat}, we obtain the non-Abelian Hodge correspondence, which is a homeomorphism between the moduli space of polystable $\mathrm{SL}(n,\mathbb{C})$-Higgs bundles and the character variety of reductive representations from the fundamental group of $X$ to $\mathrm{SL}(n,\mathbb{C})$.
+For punctured Riemann surfaces, the theory of harmonic metrics was initiated by Simpson \cite{simpson1990harmonic}, who treated the tame case.
+The wild case was later developed by Biquard–Boalch in \cite{biquard2004wild}, and Mochizuki \cite{mochizuki2010wild, Mochizuki2021good} extended the theory to smooth quasi-projective varieties.

-For a real reductive Lie group $G$, we also have the notion of $G$-Higgs bundles and non-Abelian Hodge correspondence.
-See \cite{garciaprada2012hitchinkobayashi} and \cite{biquard2020parabolic} for more details.
-Now, we introduce an important class $G$-Higgs bundles which was constructed by Hitchin in \cite{hitchin1992lie} for the split real simple Lie group $G$ of a classical complex simple Lie group.
-Hitchin used the canonical line bundle $K$ and holomorphic differentials $\boldsymbol{q}$ to construct a $G$-Higgs bundle $\qty(\mathbb{K}_{G},\theta\qty(\boldsymbol{q}))$ such that for compact hyperbolic Riemann surfaces case: \begin{itemize} \item the $G$-Higgs bundle $\qty(\mathbb{K}_{G},\theta\qty(\boldsymbol{q}))$ is stable in some sense and admits a unique harmonic metric $h$ which is compatible with some extra structures, \item the holonomy group of the flat connection $\mathbb{D}_{h}=\nabla_h + \theta + \theta^{*h}$ is in $G$, i.e., the flat connection $\mathbb{D}_{h}$ corresponds to a representation $\rho$ from the fundamental group of $X$ to $G$. \end{itemize}
+For a real reductive Lie group $G$, we also have the notion of $G$-Higgs bundles (see Section~\ref{Preliminaries on SO Higgs bundles}).
+An important class of $G$-Higgs bundles was constructed by Hitchin in \cite{hitchin1992lie} for a split real form $G$ of a complex simple Lie group $G^{\mathbb{C}}$.
+For such a $G$, Hitchin used the canonical line bundle $K$ and a tuple of holomorphic differentials $\symbfit{q}=(q_1,\dots,q_r)$, where $r$ is the rank of $G$, to define a $G$-Higgs bundle $\qty(\mathbb{K}_{G},\theta\qty(\symbfit{q}))$.
+When $X$ is compact and hyperbolic, this bundle satisfies the following fundamental properties: \begin{itemize} \item The $G$-Higgs bundle $\qty(\mathbb{K}_{G},\theta\qty(\symbfit{q}))$ is stable in some sense and admits a unique harmonic metric $h$ which is compatible with some extra structures, \item the holonomy group of the flat connection $\mathbb{D}_{h}=\nabla_h + \theta + \theta^{*h}$ is in $G$, i.e., the flat connection $\mathbb{D}_{h}$ corresponds to a reductive representation $\rho$ from the fundamental group of $X$ to $G$. \end{itemize}